queryluke/masseffect-5e/static/data/rules/08-08-other-rules.md

 the Galaxy.
 Fuel is represented by the __range__ of the ship (how far it can travel in 24 hours).
 If you would like to keep track of fuel, the GM can use the following Variant: Fuel rules.

-You "tank" capacity is equal to your ship's range multiplied by 3.
+Your "tank" capacity is equal to your ship's range multiplied by 3.
 Each time you expend 1 range, you also expend 1 charge from your tank.
 You can either spend a long rest on an asteroid or planet mining fuel or you can refuel at a spaceport.
 To mine fuel use the Variant: Mining rules above.
 On a success, roll a d8 and regain that many charges.

 Alternatively, you can pay to refuel at a spaceport.
 The average rate is 1,000 credits per charge in your tank, but this might increase or decrease based on the port.

+<v-btn to="/phb/vehicles" color="primary">Vehicle List</v-btn>